Parth099/Azure-Certs/AZ-104/02 - Networking/02 - LBs.md

 ### SKU: `Standard` vs `Basic`

 + Standard is for high scale and HA applications.
 Basic SKU is not compatible with AZs.
-+ Backend Pool for Standard can be anything (as long as they are in the same VNet) but for Basic they need to be part of a Availability Set of a VMSS[^1].
++ Backend Pool for Standard can be anything (as long as they are in the same VNet) but for Basic they need to be part of a Availability Set or a VMSS[^1].
 + Basic has no `HTTPS` health probe.
 + Basic has no SLA whereas Standard has 99.99%
 + Standard can have multiple backend pools which you can configure post-deployment.
 However, each of the LB rules cannot be the same.
 For example, a LB cannot route all `:80` requests to `:80` from both pools.
 The incoming port mappings must differ.